A quick introduction

 Due to its remote location, it is believed that Foula existed for many years almost as an independent entity in its own right.
 It was one of the last places in Shetland where the old Norn language, a relic of Norse times, was spoken.

 After the Scots took over Shetland in the 15th century, Foula became part of a west Shetland estate.
-The entire population was almost wiped out by famine and smallpox in the 18th century, but it was repopulated by people from the Mainland.

 How to get to Foula